Compiling DPL Applications

 nv_send_debug_pkt()call in your DPL program.
 A debug packet will be emitted where

-Please note packet debugging is only available on the RX direction.
-Debug packets will not be produced on TX.
-You may optionally include a "cookie", within your debug extern call, i.e.:

-nv_send_debug_pkt(8w0x42).
-This cookie may help differentiate between different debug extern calls, and will appear in your debugging output.
+nv_send_debug_pkt(8w0x42)).
+This cookie can help distinguish between different debug extern calls and will appear in the debugging output.